 Chibi Maruko-chan (ちびまる子ちゃん)

 A classic of Japanese pop culture, Chibi Maruko-chan depicts the daily life of a young student named Maruko and her family.
-With simple language and a lot of furigana, this manga is a great choice to learn common expressions and slang used by children and Japanese families.
-It also brings cultural aspects from the 70s and 80s, helping the reader to understand everyday life in Japan in a historical and fun way.
+With simple language and lots of furigana, this manga is a great choice for learning common expressions and slang used by children and Japanese families.
+It also brings cultural aspects from the 70s and 80s, helping the reader understand everyday life in Japan in a historical and fun way.

 One Piece (ワンピース)

 Although it is a longer manga with varied vocabulary, One Piece is an excellent choice for intermediate and advanced students.
-Luffy's epic story and his crew explore various settings and characters, introducing a rich variety of dialects, speaking styles, and slang.
-The themes addressed — such as friendship, dreams, and adventure — make the reading engaging, and the presence of furigana helps in understanding more complex kanji.
+The epic story of Luffy and his crew explores various settings and characters, introducing a rich variety of dialects, speech styles, and slang.
+The themes addressed — such as friendship, dreams, and adventure — make the reading engaging, and the furigana present helps in understanding the more complex kanji.

 Bakuman (バクマン。)